UMCollab/ODM/README.md

 ## Known Limitations

-* OneDrive filenames can be up to 400 characters in length, while most Unix filesystems only allow 255 bytes.
+* OneDrive filenames can be up to 400 characters in length, while most Unix filesystems only allow 255 bytes (which could be as few as 63 UTF-8 characters.)
 If ODM encounters a filename or path component that is more than 255 bytes it chunks the excess characters into leading directory components.

-* OneNote files can be downloaded via the OneDrive API, but they do not have an associated hash and do not reliably report the actual download size via the API, so no verification is possible.
+* OneNote files can be downloaded via the OneDrive API, but they do not have an associated hash and do not reliably report the actual download size via the API so no verification is possible.

 * OneDrive will sometimes return an incorrect file hash when listing files.
   Once the file has been downloaded, the API will then return the correct